 How to Choose your Customer Niche?

 There are several steps to choosing your niche.
 We’ve broken it down step-by-step.

 Step 1 – Do your market research.

-The first step is to do your market research; this is really the basis of any business.
+The first step is to do your market research; this is the basis of any business.
 What does this entail?
-This really is about being curious and exploring all the service offerings in your area, the kind of companies that already exist, and try to get a good idea of the delivery industry.
+This is about being curious and exploring all the service offerings in your area, the kind of companies that already exist, and try to get a good idea of the delivery industry.
+Discuss delivery business ideas with people from the industry.
 This part requires lots of googling, research, interviews.
 The ideal is to write everything down in a document for analysis (see step 2).
 This step includes what is typically called competitive analysis.

 For more information,